aleph-im/aleph-vm/tutorials/ADVANCED.md

 There is no guarantee that these volumes will not be deleted anytime when the program is not running and important data must be persisted on the Aleph network.

-Host persistend volumes have a fixed size and must be named.
+Host persistent volumes have a fixed size and must be named.
 The name will be used in the future to allow changing the mount point of a volume.